-Support Recreation Not Red Tape to Increase Access on Our Public Lands
+Support Recreation Not Red-Tape to Increase Access on Our Public Lands

-The Recreation Not Red Tape Act will streamline the permitting process between land management agencies by adopting a consistent and uniform permitting process for recreation providers such as outfitters and guides that operate on our public lands and waters.
+The Recreation Not Red-Tape Act will streamline the permitting process between land management agencies by adopting a consistent and uniform permitting process for recreation providers such as outfitters and guides that operate on our public lands and waters.

 Support Veterans’ Recovery Outdoors

-Bi-partisan legislation has been introduced in the House and Senate to identify opportunities for the Department of Veterans Affairs to partner with other federal agencies and nonprofits to support the use of outdoor medical treatments and outdoor recreational therapy for veteran and determine barriers to providing veterans with those opportunities.
+Bi-partisan legislation has been introduced in the House and Senate to identify opportunities for the Department of Veterans Affairs to partner with other federal agencies and nonprofits to support the use of outdoor medical treatments and outdoor recreational therapy for veterans and determine barriers to providing veterans with those opportunities.